culibraries/ppodq/README.md

 ppodq Queue
 ======================

 Print Purchase On Demand APIs.
-This includes two APIs
+Used by the Print Purchase web form to get estimated book delivery info and submit a book order.

 Requirements
 ------------